 The aesthetic elements of the best logo design can be broken into four distinct categories.
 By evaluating a logo through each of these viewpoints it becomes easier to move the design of a logo into its ideal finished product.

 Some of the best logo designs are little more than a business name written in the perfect font.
 The right font for your logo will clearly articulate your brand identity, with or without additional graphic elements.
-Well-crafted fonts in themselves are works of art often underestimated, but a well chosen font can bring a brand to life.
+Well-crafted fonts in themselves are works of art and are often underestimated, but a well chosen font can bring a brand to life.

 Colours play an important role in how people perceive your brand.
 They can be emotionally and culturally significant depending on factors including region, age and gender.
 In most cases what works is to have one or two at most main colours and then have a complementary neutral colour like very light grey, charcoal or beige.